Khalji dynasty (Bengal)

 pledged allegiance to Sultan Muhammad of Ghor until his death in 1206, though their rule in Bengal was mostly independent.
 Under the rule of Iwaz Khalji, Bengal experienced major developments such as its first naval force, flood defence systems and linkage with the Grand Trunk Road.
 The dynasty was based in the city of Lakhnauti in northern Bengal, later expanding eastwards and southwards.
 Nasiruddin Mahmud, the son of Mamluk sultan Iltutmish of Delhi managed to conquer Bengal in 1227; although the Khaljis briefly reasserted their independence, they surrendered to the Mamluks in 1231, who replaced them with a series of regional governors.

+History

 Origin and establishment

+The Khalji dynasty was of Turko-Afghan origin.
+Its ancestors, the Khalaj, are said to have been initially a Turkic people or a Turkified people of possibly of Indo-Iranian origin who migrated together with their ancestors the Hunas and Hephthalites from Central Asia, into the southern and eastern regions of modern-day Afghanistan as early as 660 CE, where they ruled the region of Kabul as the Buddhist Turk Shahis.
+According to R.S.
+Chaurasia, the Khaljis slowly inherited many Afghan habits and customs, and that they were treated as Afghans by the Turkic nobles of the Delhi Sultanate.
+Even to the point where Turkic nobles in the Delhi Sultanate opposed Khalji ascension to the throne of Delhi after the Khalji Revolution.

+According to The New Cambridge History of Islam in the thirteenth century the Khalji were regarded as a separate people distinct from the Turks.
+The so-called “Khalji revolution” was the transfer of power from a Turkish ruling elite to a non-Turkish one.